FHR-L/G2A-VReID/README.md

 4) Huge difference in resolution.

 ### Privacy Protection
-We strictly adhere to local government privacy protection and data collection protocols and make our best efforts to protect privacy of pedestrians.
+We try our best to protect the privacy of pedestrians from the following aspects:
 1) we make our best efforts to inform pesdestrains about data collection, cordons are used to mark data collection areas and notifications (including ) are post near the sites in collection process.